 The following students received scholarships from sponsoring organizations and the Meadowmount School of Music.
 We are grateful to these organizations and individuals who support the arts.

-ATLANTA SYMPHONY ORCHESTRA,
+ATLANTA SYMPHONY ORCHESTRA

-ROBERT W. WOODRUFF ARTS CENTER
+THE ROBERT W. WOODRUFF ARTS CENTER

-SCHOOL OF THE ARTS FOUNDATION
+SCHOOL OF THE ARTS FOUNDATION, INC.

 Each year the number of students requesting financial assistance exceeds our ability to meet the demand.
 Unfortunately this causes truly qualified and gifted students to be unable to attend to further their musical development at Meadowmount.
 Please consider making a contribution to our scholarship fund.
 Donations are fully tax deductible as Meadowmount is a 501(C)3 non-profit organization.